Taxonomy

 Population

-A rare and localized habitat specialist, known from two subpopulations, and last recorded in 1972.
+It is a rare and localized habitat specialist, known from two subpopulations, and last recorded in 1972.
 Plants are small and very easily overlooked, and therefore it is likely to be more common than records suggest.
 Field surveys are needed to gain a better understanding of the distribution and abundance of this species.
 The population is not suspected to be declining.

 Population trend